 Q: How should I detox daily, weekly, and annually?

-A: Before I just give you a list of “to do’s”, let’s look at the “why” we should detox.
+A: Before we just give you a list of “to do’s”, let’s look at the “why” we should detox.

 From Mountain Trek’s perspective, detox practices are focused on supporting our natural eliminatory system in removing unwanted substances that put our cells and organs under stress.
 When certain chemical compounds (plastics, petrochemical substances, etc) or heavy metals (mercury, cadmium, barium, thallium, lead, etc) enter our body through the air we breathe, food we eat, liquids we drink, or by absorption through our semipermeable skin, our liver and kidneys work to filter them out of our blood and expel them by our breath, urine, feces, and sweat.
 This is a normal bodily function.
 However, we are currently taking in more toxins than ever before in our human evolution, and it’s taxing our systems to a point where we see hormonal disruption, inflammation, immune system disruption, allergies, and diseases like cancer, and dementia.
-Our natural systems cannot possibly keep up, so we need to do everything we can to support them.
+A recent study by Harvard just proved that 18% of all global deaths can now be attributed to air pollution, specifically the burning of fossil fuels.
+This is significantly higher than predicted.
+Our natural systems cannot possibly keep up—we need to do everything we can to support the natural elimination systems.